smallest hero image

 There are three SCE tracks available.

-Strategy Capstone
+Strategy Track

 The most popular track.
 You’ll do an intensive strategic analysis of a publicly traded firm, drawing on recent information about the firm’s operations, decisions, and bottom line.
 You’ll study the firm and its competitive environment.
 You’ll analyze a lot of data, come up with a solid understanding of the firm’s strategic situation, and write this up in clear, effective prose.

-Business Plan Capstone
+Business Plan Track

 A great choice for students who wish to start a business.
 You’ll work closely with a faculty advisor on developing your own business plan, doing all the research necessary on market opportunities, financing options, operations, and more.

-Special Topic Capstone
+Special Topic Track

 Students pursuing double majors are encouraged to write integrated Capstones for both majors.
-This requires planning beginning in the junior year.
+This takes planning beginning in the junior year.
 When faced with timelines from two departments, students should expect earlier ones to take precedence.
 Double majors can only earn four total SCE credits, even if they write two Capstones.